meshery/meshery/docs/pages/project/contributing/contributing-model-relationships.md

 list: include
 ---

-Relationships within Model play a crucial role in establishing concrete visualisations of efficient data flow between different components of Meshery.
-These are used to classify the nature of interaction between one or more interconnected Components.
+[Relationships](/concepts/logical/relationships) within [Models](/concepts/logical/models) play a crucial role in establishing concrete visualisations of efficient data flow between different components of Meshery.
+These are used to classify the nature of interaction between one or more interconnected [Components](/concepts/logical/components).

 ## Overview of Steps to Create Relationships